 For those with little school experience there will be three school placements in total, the first being around four weeks, and a second practice of between five and ten weeks before the final professional placement.
 This must be a full-time continuous block placement of between seven and ten weeks.

 Student teachers in Kent, East Sussex, Essex and South London will be placed in one of our partnership schools.
 Students outside these areas need to locate schools geographically near to them.
 The University tutor will then make a formal approach to these schools.
-In all cases there will be a teacher in the school, called the mentor.
-The mentor will be trained to work with student teachers and will offer support, act as a model in the classroom, give help on lesson planning and evaluation, and act as observer and assessor as the student teacher moves towards independent teaching.
+In all cases there will be a teacher in the school who is trained to mentor and work with student teachers.
+The mentor will offer support, act as a model in the classroom, give help on lesson planning and evaluation and act as observer and assessor as the student teacher moves towards independent teaching.

 Module 1 – Needs Analysis

 At the start of the programme you and your pathway tutor map out existing qualifications, skills and experience.
 This helps tutors to assess any prior experience and to map out a programme for your time on the course.
 Evidence (in the form of schemes of work, lesson plans, CPD courses completed, qualifications, experience from work) will need to be collected to demonstrate coverage if you are claiming exemption from any aspects of the programme.

 A short professional placement (4 weeks) also forms part of the Needs Analysis Module where a trained school mentor, together with a University tutor, will observe and assess you in the classroom to ascertain how long further school placements should be, and their particular focus.

 These modules each cover a cluster of Standards for the award of Qualified Teacher Status.
 Each module comprises between five-seven themed units.

 You are given a set time to complete each module, with a possible extension of three months available if required.